 If you're a fitness blogger, bodybuilder, nutritionist, or anything like that, consider selling something like a 30-day plan for your specific practice.
 This could include:

-All of these different components would be designed to work together and bring students to a common end goal or transformation.
-The sky is the limit when it comes to sell courses online.
+All these different components would be designed to work together and lead students toward a common end goal or transformation.
+The sky's the limit when it comes to selling online courses.

-As always thought, make sure the course is actually relevant to your audience before investing tons of time in creating it.
-Validating your course concept can be as simple as tweeting your idea, talking about it on your Instagram story, or sharing a short blog post that asks your readers and followers if this course is something they would be interested in.
+As always, keep in mind that before investing significant time in creating your course, ensure it's truly relevant to your audience.
+Validating your course concept can be as simple as tweeting your idea, mentioning it on your Instagram story, or sharing a short blog post asking your readers and followers if they'd be interested in the course.

 Smell their feedback, ask the most engaged readers to put their money where they want by pre-ordering the course with a steep discount (the only real validation is whether or not people are willing to pay for your course) and you can then create your course with confidence based on the feedback you receive.